joikumardev-spec/unipark/README.md

 # unipark
-This is a website to help Students of Lovely professional university who park their 2 wheeler vehicle in student parking area and have difficulty in remembering where they parked their two-wheeler
+UniPark is a smart student parking solution designed to help university students easily remember where they parked their two-wheelers.
+Using QR codes assigned to individual parking spots, students can scan their spot, save their parking location, and quickly find their vehicle when they return.